How To Select The Best Medicare Advantage Plan 2014/2015?

 1 to 5 Stars Ratings

-Advantage plans are now rated from 1 to 5 stars by Medicare.
+Advantage plans are rated from 1 to 5 stars by CMS, the Centers for Medicare & Medicaid Services.
 By using information from different sources such as member satisfaction surveys, these ratings will help you better compare plans, based on quality and performance.
 These ratings are updated each year fall, before the new open enrollment period starts.

 Benefits and Drug Coverage And Restrictions